Abdullah-Bin-Naeem/BubuNet-A-Dual-Head-Segmentation-Model-for-Lane-and-Driveable-area-segmentation/README.markdown

 # BuduNet: A Dual-Head Segmentation Model for Lane and Drivable Area Segmentation

 ## Demo
-Below is a demonstration of BubuNet performing real-time drivable area and lane segmentation:
+Below is a demonstration of BubuNet performing on unseen scenerio for drivable area and lane segmentation:

 ![BubuNet Demo](demo.gif)